 Acting on the ‘Learning from Child Safeguarding Practice Reviews’.

-Ensures that all staff (and volunteers) are made aware of the Confidential Reporting Code (Whistle Blowing 2015).
+Ensures that all staff and volunteers are made aware of the Confidential Reporting Code (Whistle Blowing 2015).

 That all Child Protection records are kept centrally, kept up to date, are secure and reviewed annually.

-Making sure that the Child Protection/Safeguarding Policy is available to parents and carers as appropriate including displaying on the school’s website.
+Making sure that the Child Protection/Safeguarding Policy is available to parents and carers as appropriate including displaying on Engage Project’s website.

 4.3 Creating a safe environment: